On a connection between total positivity and Bernoulli stopping problems: Optimality of the myopic strategy

-In the context of the relatively best-choice problem with a fixed number of trials, Lemma 2 in \cite{FergusonHardwick} established via backward induction that the unimodality of the stopping payoff \( f \) guarantees the optimality of the myopic strategy.
+In the context of the relatively best-choice problem with a fixed number of trials, Lemma 2 in \cite{FergusonHardwick} established via backward induction that the unimodality of the stopping payoff \( f \) secures the optimality of the myopic strategy.
 Since this proof is independent of the success profile, it remains valid for Bernoulli stopping problems.
-Additionally, the authors demonstrated that the unimodality of \( f \) ensures the optimality of the myopic strategy in the discounted duration model (see p.
+The authors also demonstrated that the unimodality of \( f \) ensures the optimality of the myopic strategy in the discounted duration model (see p.
 44 in \cite{FergusonHardwick}).
-Given that the monotone case of optimal stopping based on the unimodality of \( f \) has not been extensively explored, we extend this result to Bernoulli stopping problems.
+Because the monotone case of optimal stopping driven by the (quasi-)unimodality of \( f \) has not been extensively explored, we extend this result to Bernoulli stopping problems.

-\begin{assertion} Consider the Bernoulli stopping problem in which success epochs are governed by a Markov chain with transition matrix (\ref{def.embedded.chain.poissonbinom}).
-Suppose $\sum_k f_k < \infty$. if $f$ is unimodal, then the myopic rule is optimal. \end{assertion} \begin{proof} By Theorem \ref{def.existence}, the convergence of \( \sum_k f_k < \infty \) guarantees the existence of a stopping rule based on the principle of optimality.
-Furthermore, by Lemma \ref{lemma.nth.transition}, if \( f \) is unimodal, then \( g = P f \) is also unimodal.
-Consequently, the result follows by invoking Theorem \ref{thm.unimodal.myopic}. \end{proof} \begin{lemma} If $f$ is unimodal then for $n \in \mn$, its $n$-step continuation payoff $g^{(n)} = P^nf$ is also unimodal. \end{lemma} \begin{proof} The result is immediate by application of Lemma \ref{lemma.nth.transition}. \end{proof}